Resources for Teachers

 Wade Institute Courses & Teacher Workshops

-Several Mass Audubon sanctuaries partner with the Museum Institute for Teaching Science (MITS) to bring STEM-focused professional development to educators.
+Several Mass Audubon sanctuaries partner with the Wade Institute for Science Education to bring STEM-focused professional development to educators.
 Offerings include one-week Summer Institutes consisting of graduate level courses for grade 3–12 educators, as well as other Teacher Workshops throughout the year.

 Mass Audubon now provides educators with free online teaching units to use throughout the year.
 These units are aligned with Massachusetts curriculum frameworks and are great for classroom teachers, parent volunteers, scout leaders, homeschooling parents, afterschool/enrichment leaders, and neighborhood nature club leaders.